liviux/k8s-cluster-oci-rpi4/README.md

 ```
 Now you can connect to any worker or server IP using `ssh -i ~/.ssh/key ubuntu@152.x.x.115`.
 Connect to server IP and write `sudo kubectl get nodes` to check all nodes.

+# Raspberry Pi 4

+This section is for the RPI4 part of the cluster.

 # References
 Official OCI provider documentation from Terraform - [here](https://registry.terraform.io/providers/oracle/oci/latest/docs).
 Official OCI Oracle documentation with Tutorials - [here](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm) and Guides - [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm).